-It’s the first place your audience will look if they want to see an overview of your brand, which is why it’s crucial to keep your website’s link on your profile.
-Create a short, interesting description of what your brand is all about, and below it, add the link to your site.
+It’s the first place your audience will look if they want to see an overview of your brand, so it’s crucial to keep your website’s link on your profile.
+First, create a short, exciting description of what your brand is all about, and below it, add the link to your site.

 Each profile has short and sweet descriptions with links leading to a website, shopping page, or a new branded video on YouTube.

-Aside from being accessible to your audience, one thing to note is that your profile page is the one and only area you can place a hyperlink.
+Aside from being accessible to your audience, note that your profile page is the only area you can place a hyperlink.
 You can also explore sharing links to pages you need to lead traffic to.
 Got a sale coming up?
 Link your audience directly to the promo page of your site.
 Got a video you want people to see?
 Link your audience to your YouTube page.
-If you’re using a link that’s different from your main site, chances are it’ll be long and clunky.
+If you’re using a link different from your leading site, it’ll be long and clunky.
 Remember to run them through link shorteners like Bit.ly and TinyURL before adding them to your Instagram profile.

 Turn Your Posts into Ads